123andy/redcap-docker-compose/rdc/documentation/README.md

 ### Local URLS
 * You can access your webroot at [http://localhost](http://localhost/) or [http://127.0.0.1](http://127.0.0.1/)
    * If this isn't working, see FAQ below
-* You can access your mailhog at [http://localhost/mailhog/](http://localhost/mailhog/)
+* You can access your mail via proxy at [http://localhost/mail/](http://localhost/mail/)
    * (don't forget the trailing slash)
-* You can access your phpMyAdmin at [http://localhost/phpmyadmin/](http://localhost/phpmyadmin/)
+* You can access your phpMyAdmin via proxy at [http://localhost/phpmyadmin/](http://localhost/phpmyadmin/)
    * (don't forget the trailing slash)